 The Pros and Cons of Private Mortgage Insurance

 To begin with, there are both advantages and disadvantages of PMIs.
-Although, it can make it easier for you to qualify for a loan as it lowers the risk you present to the lender.
+Although, it can make it easier for you to qualify for a loan.
+PMI lowers the risk you present to the lender.
 A PMI gives you more buying power as it lowers the down payment that you are required to make every time.
 It can also act as an aid when you’re short of funds.

 A primary drawback of PMI is that it increases the monthly mortgage payments and sometimes the closing costs too.
 Furthermore, PMI payments are no longer tax deductible.
 Although, you may be able to write off premiums on a loan taken out before 2017 (based on your income and the terms of the mortgage).
-Additionally, it has one more downside, mortgage insurance is only meant to protect the lender in case you default.
+Additionally, mortgage insurance has one more downside.
+It only protects the lender in case you default.
 It absolutely offers no protection to you (the borrower) if you lag behind in repayments.

 1. Pros of PMI

 - It enables you to qualify for a mortgage loan

 - Allows you to make a smaller down payment

 - It provides no protection to the borrower